 Outstanding Work.
 New grades are expected to replace a temporary notation (I or GP).
 Upon evaluation of your work, the instructor will issue a permanent grade.
 Instructors are not required to accept nor evaluate work after a permanent grade has been assigned in the course.

 Re-evaluations.
 Under certain circumstances, an instructor may accept and evaluate work for issuance of a new grade.
 Grade changes must be approved by the dean and reported to the Registrar's Office.
 When recorded on your transcript, the date of the grade change and the original, permanent grade is recorded as a transcript note.

 You can CGU's GPA calculator to forecast your term GPA or your cumulative GPA for this term or for a future term.

 If you are placed on academic probation due to Satisfactory Academic Progress (SAP), you should monitor your student record to ensure that the hold is released whenever you have satisfied the conditions that caused you to be placed on academic probation.
 Holds are not automatically removed whenever new grades are submitted since there are separate processes involved.

 Each semester, an announcement is made to all students several weeks before registration begins.
 At that time, you are asked to review your student record on the portal to ensure that all holds have been addressed and cleared from your record.
 The academic probation hold prevents you from registering for classes, so it is important that you verify your student record on a regular basis.

-The Registrar's Office or your department
+Contact the Registrar's Office or your academic department.